 Prion Surveillance in Primary Immunodeficiency Patients

-Principal Investigator: Dr Anna Molesworth
+Chief Investigator: Dr Anna Molesworth

 Variant Creutzfeldt-Jakob Disease (vCJD) is a very rare disease, associated with an abnormal form of a naturally occurring protein (the prion protein), the presence of which can be detected in certain body tissues.
 The Primary Immunodeficiency Study aims to find out whether any evidence of this abnormal prion protein can be found in antibody deficient patients who received certain UK-sourced immunoglobulin products between 1996 and 2000.
 The products were made from plasma from UK donors and patients treated with these products may have been exposed to vCJD.